Wielding/WieldingLs/README.md

 There is more work to be done.
 Here are the known limitations and planned enhancements.
 1. File attribute handling needs to be enhanced for Non-Windows systems.
 This prevents the ability to identify 'executable' files on those systems since they don't rely on file extensions.
-   * A workaround for this is to use $GDCNakedFileColor.
+   * A workaround for this is to use $GdcTheme.NakedFileColor.
 This is a special color for all files without an extension.
 This is not a great solution but it is better than nothing since most files have an extension.
    * So far all attempts to read **nix* file attributes are unacceptably slow for large directory listings.
 2. You can't pipe output from this command as objects since it is just returning text.
 This is just for formatting your directory listing nicely.
 If you need to pipe file objects just use `Get-ChildItem`.
 3. There is a slight delay when listing large folders in the default `Short` format since the module has to retrieve a list of all of the files before displaying them.
 This is necessary to format them in columns determined by the length of the longest filename and can't be helped.